climate-tech-handbook/climate-tech-handbook/docs/level-2.md

 ## Definition of LEVEL 2

-:::info Level 2
+:::info Level 1
 **Stay here if you**:

-- Understand the basics from [Level 0](level-0) and [Level 1](level-1)
+- Understand the basics from [Level 1](level-1)

-- You've picked a [Climate Solution](solutions) to research more deeply

-- You're ready to build your TOP 10 company list
+- You're committed to working on climate and need to hone in on a [Solution](#pick-your-climate-solution)

-- You want to take your networking to the next level
+- You need to build a solid [Information Diet](#start-your-information-diet) into your weekly routine
 :::

 ### Wrong level?